 As an Amazon Associate, I may earn from qualifying purchases at no extra cost to you.

-Resilient channel vs. hat channel, while the two are effective in soundproofing purposes as they help improve the sound transmission class (STC) of a partition, the big question is, which is better in soundproofing?
+Resilient channel vs. hat channel, while the two are effective in soundproofing purposes as they help improve the sound transmission class (STC) of a partition, the big question is, which is better in affordable soundproofing?

 Below is a detailed comparison guide between resilient channel vs. Hat channel.
 Let’s get started.

 Resilient channel is a holed strip of metal that’s bent to create a spring-like channel.

 These channels are attached at right angle to the joists or studs, creating a grid-like network.

 If any contact exist, sound waves will travel through, making the channel ineffective.
 Some advantages of resilient channels include: